 Following his retirement from Export Development Canada in 1993, Derrill has actively assisted and advocated for veterans, notably prisoners of war in Japan.
 As a descendant of a Hong Kong veteran himself, Derrill was instrumental in achieving a formal apology in 2011 from Japan to the remaining Canadian veterans who were PoWs during the Second World War.
 Though he does not consider himself a veteran, his personal military experience includes five years with the Army Cadet Corps and one year as Trooper with the Reserve Army.

 Derrill graduated from Sir George Williams University with a degree in Electronic Data Processing and went on to receive a Master of Business Administration from York University.
 He returned to university after his retirement to obtain a degree in Theology.
-Derrill is married with two daughters and five grandchildren, all involved with the Hong Kong Veterans Commemorative Association themselves.
+Derrill was married for 63 years to his late wife, Vivian.
+Their two daughters and five grandchildren are all involved with the Hong Kong Veterans Commemorative Association themselves.

 In addition to serving as Vice-Chairman of the NCVA, Paul Baiden is the National Chairman of the Canadian Naval Air Group and serves on the board of directors for the Maritime Air Veterans Association as well as the Ottawa branch of the Naval Association of Canada.